-Research Questions Data Sources Domains of Interest Why do subgroups form, and what is their purpose?
+Research Questions Data Sources Domains of Interest Why do subgroups form, and d what is their purpose?
 Why do subgroups form?
 What do they do?
 How are they viewed inside LASD?
 What impact do they have on LASD?
-LASD interviews LASD survey Research literature Prior reports about LASD Legal pleadings and media reports Organizational environment Organizational stressors Organizational culture and subculture External environment Subgroup theories Group and peer influence Criteria for being invited Reasons for joining and characteristics of those who join Conduct of group members

-What impact do subgroups have on community experiences and perceptions?

-- What types of conduct do subgroups engage in toward the community?

-- How are they viewed outside of the department?
+LASD interviews LASD survey Research literature Prior reports about LASD Legal pleadings and media reports Organizational environment Organizational stressors Organizational culture and subculture External environment Subgroup theories Group and peer influence Criteria for being invited Reasons for joining and characteristics o those who join Conduct of group members What impact do subgroups h nave on community experiences and perceptions?
+What types of conduct do subgroups engage in toward the community?
+How are they viewed outside of the department?
+Media reports Legal pleadings Prior reports about LASD Community interviews and focus groups Accounts of attitudes or behaviors Community experiences and perceptions of LASD overall Community experiences and perceptions of deputy subgroups What policies or practices cu should these policies and pra d what others might be relevant?
+How, if at all,

-- Media reports

-- Legal pleadings

-- Prior reports about LASD

-- Community interviews and focus groups

-- Accounts of attitudes or behaviors

-- Community experiences and perceptions of LASD overall

-- Community experiences and perceptions of deputy subgroups

-What policies or practices currently exist in the department, and what others might be relevant?
-How, if at all, should these policies and practices be managed?